-Name of related party Yushan Pharmaceuticals, Inc. (Yushan Pharmaceuticals) Weichyun Wong Relationship with the Company Subsidiary company The chairman of the Company
+Name of related party Yushan Pharmaceuticals, Inc. (Yushan Pharmaceuticals) Framosa Co., Ltd. (Framosa) Weichyun Wong Relationship with the Company Subsidiary company The associate of the Company The chairman of the Company

-(c) Significant transaction with related parties
+- (c) Significant transaction with related parties

+- (i) Lease

+- 1) Lessee